harbour/core/contrib/gtwvw/doc/intro.en.md

   - General Windows API functions
 - Brief descriptions of some GTWVW functions imported from GTWVT

-See function skeletons inside the source code and in doc folder.
+See function skeletons inside the source code and in doc directory.

 # GTWVW and GTWVT